vecteurNabla/fibonacci_heap_ocaml/README.md

 # Fibonacci Heaps for OCaml
 ## Includes circular doubly linked lists

+**This is very incorrect, I misunderstood something and am in the process of re-writing it**

 WIP

 An implementation of priority queues using Fibonacci heaps in OCaml,